ecshreve/portfolio/README.md

 ### Deploy

 Great!
-So now the app looks good locally and we want to be able to share it.
-There are a ton of options here, but the simplest and most lightweight one I know of is to use GitHub Pages.
+So now we spent some time adding components and functionality and the app looks good locally.
+Next we want to put it on the internet!
+There are a ton of options here, but the simplest and most lightweight one I found is GitHub Pages.
 Configuring GitHub Pages and the React app to play nicely together does take a bit of tweaking though.

-Assuming we've been working for awhile there should be a number of git commits in your local `master` branch.
+Assuming we've been working for awhile there should be a number of git commits in the local `master` branch.
 (Or maybe you were better than me and used a `dev` branch and then merged it into `master`) either way let's push the `master` branch.

 ```{bash}
 git push -u origin master